-Career highlights include dancing in forsaken storage closets, one criterion film set, and performing for Baryshnikov with kale in my incisors, along with gigs at Tacheles, Dance Omi, Ponderosa Ongoing Research and Collaborative Happenings, The Kennedy Center, The Duke on 42nd St., Marfa, TX, on top of the Chelsea Hotel, Dance Place, the American Dance Institute, the Hawaiian Room at U.S. Botanic Garden, the Rothko Room at National Gallery of Art, and secret performances in Lincoln Center’s Koch Theater when I was done cleaning up at the end of the night.
+My career highlights run the gamut from dancing in forsaken storage closets, to a Criterion film set, to performing for Baryshinikov with kale in my incisors, along with gigs at Tacheles, Dance Omi, Ponderosa Ongoing Research and Collaborative Happenings, The Kennedy Center, The Duke on 42nd St., Marfa, TX, on top of the Chelsea Hotel, Dance Place, American Dance Institute, the Hawaiian Room at the U.S. Botanic Garden, the Rothko Room at National Gallery of Art, The Grand Canyon, City Museum, Rhizome, and secret performances in Lincoln Center’s Koch Theater when I was done cleaning up at the end of the night.